-- (a) The Commission shall, at any regular or special meeting, consider a completed application for Certificate of Economic Hardship. - (b) The Commission shall, within 45 days of receipt of a completed application, review the application for a Certificate of Economic Hardship and all evidence submitted therewith and issue or deny issuance of the Certificate of Economic Hardship.
-Written notice of the Commission's determination shall be transmitted by the Historic Resources Administrator to the applicant and to the relevant City department within ten days following the Commission's determination. - (c) The Commission may issue a Certificate of Economic Hardship, deny issuance of a Certificate of Economic Hardship, or issue a Certificate of Economic Hardship subject to certain conditions that shall be completed by the applicant prior to the release of the Certificate of Economic Hardship to the relevant City department.
+- (a) The Historic Resources Commission shall, at any regular or special meeting, consider a complete application for Certificate of Economic Hardship. - (b) The Historic Resources Commission shall, within 45 days of receipt of a complete application, review the application for a Certificate of Economic Hardship and all evidence submitted therewith and issue or deny issuance of the Certificate of Economic Hardship.
+Written notice of the Historic Resources Commission's determination shall be transmitted by the Historic Resources Administrator to the applicant and to the relevant City department within ten days following the Historic Resources Commission's determination. - (c) The Historic Resources Commission may issue a Certificate of Economic Hardship, deny issuance of a Certificate of Economic Hardship, or issue a Certificate of Economic Hardship subject to certain conditions that shall be completed by the applicant prior to the release of the Certificate of Economic Hardship to the relevant City department.